soukoku/ntwain/README.md

 64-bit OS
 --------------------------------------
-If the application process is running in 64-bit then you will need to make sure you have the newer data source manager (twaindsm.dll) from below installed.
+If the application process is going to be running in 64-bit then you will need to have the newer data source manager (twaindsm.dll) from below installed.

 [DSM from TWAIN.org](http://sourceforge.net/projects/twain-dsm/files/TWAIN%20DSM%202%20Win/)

 In fact, installing the new DSM is recommended whether you're running in 64-bit or not.

-If the scanner's TWAIN driver is still 32-bit (and most likely it will be) then you'll have no choice but to compile the exe using the NTwain.dll in x86.
+If the scanner's TWAIN driver is still 32-bit then you'll have no choice but to compile the application exe in x86 or you won't see the driver.